AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/Or/If/RangeCheck/tc.rst

-"return A or else B", where both conditions involve a range check that may fail at run-time
+"if A or else B", where both conditions involve a range check that may fail at run-time
 ============================================================================================

-Check SC for ``return A or else B`` where both conditions involve a range check that may fail at run time.
+Check SC for ``if A or else B`` where both conditions involve a range check that may fail at run-time.